Cairi-S/Welcome-Foolish-Mortals/README.md

 **Home page**

-When the Home page loads the player is prompted to:
+When the Home page loads the player is given a simplified version of the rules and is prompted to 'Enter' the mansion.
-- Choose which character to play as.
-- Choose which difficulty level they want to play.

-Once both a character and difficulty level have been chosen the user will be redirected to the game screen.

-The Home page will not feature a logo as the games name is the opening text.
+The Home page will not feature a logo as the games name is prominently featured in the opening text.

-The navigation bar will be visible so players can mute/unmute the music.
+The navigation bar will be visible so players can choose to read a more detailed version of the rules.

 **Footer tab**

-The footer will feature copyright information and a link to contact the developer.
+The footer will feature copyright information and links to The Walt Disney Company and Haunted mansion pages.

 **Gameplay pages**